Iykerowsoft/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that creates the directories
+lists all the files and directories seperated by comma